Iskitim

 Iskitim (Искити́м) is a town in Novosibirsk Oblast, Russia, located on the Berd River.
 Population:

 History

 In 1717, four villages were documented on the site of the future city: Koinovo, Shipunovo, Chernodyrovo and Vylkovo.

 In 1929, deposits of limestone and shale were found in this place, after which a special commission determined the site for the construction of a cement plant.

 In 1933, the working settlement of Iskitim was formed, and the following year the cement plant was built.

 In 1938, Iskitim received city status.

+In 1994 an area was set aside in the city cemetery for the burial of those who had suffered political repression under the Soviet regime and a commemorative cross was added there.

 Administrative and municipal status

 Within the framework of administrative divisions, Iskitim serves as the administrative center of Iskitimsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Iskitim—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Iskitim is incorporated as Iskitim Urban Okrug.